processone/pkix/README.md

 # Usage

-Start the library as a typical Erlang application:
+Start the library as a regular Erlang application:
 ```erl
 > application:ensure_all_started(pkix).
 ```